dmikushin/refactorial/README.md

 `tests/`.
 You can get an idea what each source transform does and which parameters they take.

+## Known Issues

+- The result field initialization in the Example constructor is not changed.
+- `QValueList<QVariant>` in the iterator loop is not changed.

 ## Copyright and License